Updated: Dec 17, 2020

 In Denmark, they actively teach children empathy by showing them photos of people with varying expressions and talking about how they feel.
 This and the anti-bullying program all children receive in grade school are mandatory.
 Here's a game you can play with your kids that gets them used to behaving with empathy.

 Make handheld "mirrors" with each class or family member's photo glued to them.
 Ask children to think about how it might feel to be the other person as they hold the photo up to their face and answer questions pretending to be the other person.
 This type of role-playing is an excellent way to help children see things from another person's perspective.

 Of course, there's a lot more to be said about the subject than this.
 It's just a starting point.

 Sign up for my community of VIPs (Very Important Parents and Providers).
 You'll immediately get access to our members-only area.

 If you join today you'll find a free copy of my slideshow, WonderParents One-Liners which is a collection of 21 developmentally appropriate one-liners you can download and use to get your kids to listen the first time you ask!
 Do it now, the slideshow is normally 49.00 and available for free on the site for a limited time only.

 Thanks so much for stopping by today,

-Nanci J Bradley, 60ish, is an early childhood and family educator, author, teacher, SELF-care facilitator, family aerobics instructor, and an all-around fun-loving person.
-She believes in the power of sleep, healthy eating, lifelong learning and most of all, PLAY!
+Nanci J Bradley, 60ish, is an early childhood and family educator, parent, author, teacher, SELF-care facilitator, family aerobics instructor, and an all-around fun-loving person.
+She believes in the power of sleep, healthy eating, lifelong learning, and most of all, PLAY!
 She studied early childhood ed at Triton College and received her BS in education in 1986 from NIU.
 She received her MA in human development from Pacific Oaks College in 2011.
 She lives and teaches in Madison WI.